 - Use an API (Association of Play Industry) affiliated company to ensure you get the best and most reputable service.
 All companies will be fully aware of current standards and can design and install the area– adhering to all safety guidelines – taking out any worry you might have if you tried to do this yourself.

 - Think about accessibility.
 All play equipment now installed should consider offering inclusive elements so children of all ages and abilities can play together.
 The government is keen to push this through their recent Tourism Deal document.

 - Risk is important.
 Children need risk in play to make it exciting and challenging for them.
-Its important to have tall or challenging play equipment.
+It’s important to have tall or challenging play equipment.
 Having this type of equipment does not necessarily mean more injuries or danger.
-Providing clear signage is installed citing appropriate age groups, and safety surfacing is down – this type of equipment is often what creates the ‘wow’ factor for you.
+Providing clear signage is installed citing appropriate age groups, and safety surfacing are down – this type of equipment is often what creates the ‘wow’ factor for you.
 Don’t be afraid of it and seek advice from the play company if you are ever worried.

 If you would like a FREE site survey from Proludic who can offer best practice advice and design your area then please contact 0115 982 3980 or email email@example.com to arrange your appointment.

 Since our beginnings 30 years ago, our intention has always been to provide our customers with the highest quality of products.
 Our materials palette is specifically selected to offer long-lasting, durable equipment with stylish designs across all our ranges.
 Our equipment ranges are suited to developing unique play and sports areas appropriate for the environment...